Aleeshakara/aleeshakara.github.io/README.md

 * Links to my professional social media, which I need to set up.
 * Blog, videos or newsletter with my personal journey, along with help and advice.
 * Accessibility adjustments (Content Adjustments, Colour & Display Adjustments, Navigation Adjustments)
-* Interactive (using Javascript)
+* Making the contact page and options interactive

 ## Technologies used

 *	[HTML](https://html.com/)- The main structure of the pages
 *	[CSS](https://css-tricks.com)- The overall style
-*	[Bootstrap](https://getbootstrap.com)- CSS framework used for speed with components and grids mobile first design
+*	[Bootstrap](https://getbootstrap.com)- CSS framework used for speed with components
 * [Hover.css](https://ianlunn.github.io/Hover/)- Used for hover effect on icon and text links
 *	[GitHub](https://github.com)- Used for storing projects
 *	[GitPod](https://www.gitpod.io)- Used to commit files to Git